-Men have been granted authority over their wives and placed in charge of providing for and looking after them.
+Allah has granted men authority over their wives and placed in charge of providing for and looking after them.
 Their role is that of the provider and protector of the family.
-Consequently, they have been apportioned greater and more comprehensive rights in marriage.
+Consequently, Allah gave them greater and more comprehensive rights in marriage.

 Obedience to the husband and fulfillment of his needs

-The wife is obligated to obey the husband at all times.
+The wife must obey the husband at all times.
 The only exception is if her husband commands her to disobey Allah and do something that violates Islamic teachings.
 In such cases, obeying the husband is impermissible.
 Obedience to the husband is obligatory, but obeying Allah and His Messenger (PBUH) takes precedence above anything else.

 Not allowing anyone to enter the house without the husband’s permission